 - the problem is very important to you,

-- the problem is complicated,
+- the problem is difficult to solve by yourself,

-- you couldn’t reach agreement, or
+- you couldn’t reach an agreement, or

 - you want something that the other person isn’t willing to give you, like compensation.

-A solicitor could:
+A solicitor can:

 - give you advice,

-- draft documents for you, or
+- write formal documents for you, or

 - help you take the issue to court.